mjshahhoseini/mjshahhoseini/README.md

 ---

 ### 👋 About
-I study the **interstellar medium (ISM)** in the Milky Way, focusing on the distribution of dust and gas, turbulence, extinction, and the structure of molecular clouds.
+My name is MJ (Mohammad Javad) Shahhoseini and I study the **interstellar medium (ISM)** in the Milky Way, focusing on the distribution of dust and gas, turbulence, extinction, and the structure of molecular clouds.
 I build and analyze **Gaia-based 3D dust-extinction maps** to derive density PDFs and compare 3D vs 2D statistics to probe star-formation physics.

 ---